NuGet/Home/proposed/2023/PMUI-Readme-rendering.md

 To render markdown in Visual Studio, we can use Markdig to convert the MD to HTML, and then use either Webview2 or Daytona to render the HTML and stylize.

-Currently, the Markdown editor team within Visual studio uses webview 2 to render tehir HTML for general MD rendering within Visual Studio.
-Using webview2 would require us to use CSS to create our own styling for the rendered HTML.
-A drawback to their solution is that the markdown editor team mentioned that they are currently recieving a lot of accessibility bugs caused by their CSS, so this solution is not ideal.
-Daytona offers inbuilt styling, so using Daytona over webview2 would avoid accesibility bugs, and cut out the effort required to write out own CSS styling.
-The markdown editor team is currently in the process of transitioning from using webview2 to Daytona, and reccomended that, if possible, our team should use Daytona off the bat.
+Currently, the Markdown editor team within Visual studio uses webview 2 to render their HTML for general MD rendering within Visual Studio.
+Using WebView2 would require us to use CSS to create our own styling for the rendered HTML.
+A drawback to their solution is that the markdown editor team mentioned that they are currently receiving a lot of accessibility bugs caused by their CSS, so this solution is not ideal.
+Daytona offers inbuilt styling, so using Daytona over WebView2 would avoid accessibility bugs, and cut out the effort required to write our own CSS styling.
+The markdown editor team is currently in the process of transitioning from using WebView2 to Daytona, and recommended that, if possible, our team should use Daytona from the beginning.

 ## Drawbacks